 - PE = Price per Share / Earnings per Share

-- A high P/E indicates that the stock is priced relatively high to its earnings, and companies with higher P/E therefore seem more expensive.
-However, this measure, as well as other financial ratios, needs to be compared to similar companies within the same sector or to its own historical P/E.
+- A high P/E indicates that the stock is priced relatively high to its earnings, and companies with higher P/E, therefore, seem more expensive.
+However, this measure, as well as other financial ratios, needs to be compared to similar companies within the same sector or to their own historical P/E.

 P/E Ratio = 50 / 10

 P/E Ratio = 5

 The company’s ratio is 5 times.
 This means that investors will get 5 rupees (if sold in the market) for every rupee they have invested.